zevv/duc/doc/duc.md

 Configuration is done by creating a simple shell script as .cgi in a directory which is configured for CGI execution by your web server (usually `/usr/lib/cgi-bin`).
-The shell script should simply start duc, and pass the location of the database to offer.
+The shell script should simply start duc, and pass the location of the database to navigate.

 An example duc.cgi script would be